5 Difficulties Teaching Adult Learners

 Unfortunately, teaching adults is not always the happy experience you think it will be.

-Common scenarios you might encounter while teaching adult learners
+Common challenges of teaching adult learners

-They know everything
+Adult learners know everything

 Pointing out to your adult students that there is a reason they are in the classroom (i.e. they don’t know everything) is not likely to score you any brownie points.

-Instead, you need to allow them to figure out what they don’t know and tell you what they want to know.
+You need to allow them to figure out what they don’t know and tell you what they want to know.

-They are shy
+Adult learners are shy

 Bear in mind that even outgoing personalities may be hesitant to speak out in a foreign language in front of a room full of strangers.
 They may get embarrassed when they don’t know how to say what they want to say or if they make mistakes.

 Help your students become familiar with each other and they will feel more comfortable speaking with their classmates.
 Also, remind them that making mistakes is how they will learn.

 They don’t want to use coursebooks

-Many adults have bad memories of being in school and they have a block when it comes to doing language exercises and activities.
+Many adults have bad memories of being in school.
+They have a block when it comes to doing language exercises and activities.

 Rather use authentic materials.
 Use newspapers, magazines, podcasts and TED talks to convey language.
 Use their life experience and knowledge to get them talking.

-They don’t have time
+Adult learners don’t have time